warestack/cc/Class-5/Lab5.2 Pushing code to GitHub and Docker.md

 15. Make sure you follow the second part of the video to containarise the **lab5-auth-minifilm** microservice.
 Please follow the steps on the video, and you might need to reuse the same steps of this tutorial (8-13) to create and run the service.

 > In this example, I used Postman to interact with the service, as we did in week 4.
+>
+> For the moment, I made the assumption that I can push the `.env` file, as it is in my private repository, but this is a bad practice and we will need to deal with this!
+We will explore best practices for such (configuration) files in the next classes.

-14.  :checkered_flag: Well done!
+16. :checkered_flag: Well done!
 You completed lab 5.2!

-15. Now follow the same process to containerise the MiniPost application.
+17. Now follow the same process to containerise the MiniPost application!
+Can you do it in less than 5 minutes? :timer_clock: